 I recommend upgrading your PC if you don’t meet the minimum requirements.

-Not only is it relatively inexpensive to upgrade individual components to their modern entry-level counterparts, but it will also allow you to do much more with your PC.
+Upgrading individual components to their modern entry-level counterparts is relatively inexpensive and allows you to do much more with your PC.

 2. Use another installation medium